ericcheung1/ericcheung1/README.md

-- 👋 Hi, I’m @ericcheung1
+- Hi, I’m @ericcheung1
-- 👀 I’m interested in Data Analysis/Science
+- I’m interested in Data Analysis/Science
-- 🌱 I’m currently learning pandas in Python
+- I’m currently learning pandas in Python
+- I'm familiar with R

 <!---
 ericcheung1/ericcheung1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.